akras14/alexkras.com/posts/2016/header-invalid-chars/post.md

 If one of your project's dependencies did not comply with the spec, chances are they already have a fix in place.

-Simply update to the latest version, and it should solve the problem.
+Simply update to the latest version and it should solve the problem.

-If the dependency does not have a fix yet, all you can do is file an issue and hope that they can resolve it soon.
+If the dependency does not have a fix yet, all you can do is file an issue and hope that they will resolve it soon.

 ### Case 2